Kanbanoo is embedded in the M-Files client listing area as shown below.

 The board header displays the name of the M-Files workflow or "Assignments" if it shows only M-Files assignments (with no workflow).

-The board columns have a header and an area for displaying Kanban cards.
+The board columns each have a header and an area for displaying Kanban cards.

 Each column corresponds to exactly one workflow state and displays its name and icon (if set) in the column header.
 The number of cards contained in a column is displayed in parentheses after the column name.